 Preparations completed, it’s time to start the trek.
 The gorilla families are constantly moving through the forest looking for food, so tracking teams have been out since 7 am looking for them.
 We’re told that the trackers will start by going to the place where our family was yesterday, and then use old-school methods: looking for bent branches, crushed foliage, footprints and droppings to follow where they went.
 It could take them just an hour or two to find them, in which case our day will be quite easy, but if we’re unlucky it could take many hours.
 We haven’t brought packed lunches, so I’m praying they’re nearby, otherwise I could get pretty hungry (which is not a good look on me).

-Gorillas in Uganda
+Gorilla Tours in Uganda

 A 2010-11 census calculated that there are just 880 wild mountain gorillas left in the world, all living in the same mountainous region of Africa that spans the borders between Uganda, Rwanda, and the Democratic Republic of Congo.
 About half the population – around 400 – live on the Uganda side in Bwindi Impenetrable National Park; the remaining 480 live in Rwanda and Congo.